 He believed in order to restore the health of the land, man has to move from conqueror of this community to citizen, working together to help the larger community in which we live.
 “We abuse the land because we regard it as a commodity belonging to us.
 When we see land as a community to which we belong, we may begin to use it with love and respect.”

 What has changed in the 60 years since A Sand County Almanac was published?
 The world’s population has grown from 2.5 billion to 7 billion.
 An accumulation of carbon dioxide is causing climate change, glaciers are melting, pollution is spreading, forests are being eliminated and species are going extinct at unprecedented rates.
 Changes caused by man are of a different order than evolutionary changes.
+It is also up to us to implement climate change solutions to combat, or at least slow down, the effects of climate change.

 How do we live in a way where our needs are balanced with those of the entire environment?
 How can we connect more people to nature nearby and raise awareness that everyone is a member and citizen of our natural community?